Tangerina-PT/Tangerina/Year3.md

 [![pet2](/images/pet2.PNG)](https://www.youtube.com/watch?v=6qh_qTOgkhY) [Here's the same song](https://www.youtube.com/watch?v=6qh_qTOgkhY) with a picture of each animal as you hear its name. / A mesma canção com uma imagem de cada animal a aparecer enquanto o nome do animal é cantado.

-(Note: the picture is incorrect for 'parrot' / Nota: a imagem para 'parrot' é errada - deve ser um papagaio)
+(Note: the picture is incorrect for 'parrot' / Nota: a imagem para 'parrot' está errada - devia de ser um papagaio)

 ***